 Online research for used car shopping is likely to include the familiar Kelley Blue Book — but remember that this almost universally recognized source is a guide, not a law.

-“A common misconception among consumers is that Kelley Blue Book is a definitive guide for car pricing — but nothing could be further from the truth,” said Shayrgo Barazi, founder of CarSumo, a classifieds sit for cars.
-“The fact is, pricing varies depending on many factors, including desirability of the car and how many are available.”
+“A common misconception among consumers is that Kelley Blue Book is a definitive guide for car pricing — but nothing could be further from the truth,” said Shayrgo Barazi, founder of the now-defunct website CarSumo, a classifieds site for cars.
+“The fact is, pricing varies depending on many factors, including the desirability of the car and how many are available.”

 If you’re checking out a popular car that’s in high demand — such as the best gas mileage SUV or car, for example — you can expect to pay more than the KBB price, Barazi said.